-2.2 AST and Babel

-Abstract Syntax Tree
+2.2 Abstract Syntax Trees

-An abstract syntax tree is a tree representation of source code.
-Every node of the tree represents a construct from the source code.
-ASTs remove syntactic details that are present in the source code, and while maintaining the structure of the program with its tree.
-Each node is set to represent elements of the programming language, some common ones are statements, expressions, declarations and other language concepts.
+An abstract syntax tree (AST) is a tree representation of source code.
+Every node of such a tree represents a construct from the source code.
+ASTs remove syntactic details while maintaining the structure of the program.
+Each node is set to represent elements of the programming language, such as statements, expressions, declarations to name a few.
 Every node type represents a grammatical construct in the language the AST was built from.

-ASTs are important for working with source code, they are used by almost any tool that has to represent source code in some way to perform operations with it [41].
-This is because the structure is simpler to work with then raw text, especially when considering tools like compilers, interpreters, or code transformation tools.
+ASTs are important for manipulating source code; they are used by almost any tool that has to represent source code in some way to perform operations with it [44].
+Using ASTs is favored over raw text due to their structured nature, especially when considering tools like compilers, interpreters, or code transformation tools.
+ASTs are produced by language parsers.
+For JavaScript, one of the popular labraries used for parsing is Babel [4].